Meet the people driving innovation in electrification.

 Richard Fletcher

-CEO - Aurora Energy
+CEO, Aurora Energy

 At Aurora Energy Richard combines his leadership experience with deep knowledge of energy and infrastructure sectors.
 He is driving a future focused vision to enable renewable energy technologies and shape the regions energy future.
 Prior to Aurora Energy, he held senior roles at Powerco, Transpower, and Welsh Water PLC, and has infrastructure consulting experience across the Middle East and Southeast Asia.
 Richard has a PHD in environmental engineering from the University of Cardiff.